EmmaFrith/guess-the-artist/README.md

 ## Background

-Play '[Guess the artist](https://emmafrith.github.io/guess-the-artist/)' to test your art knowledge.
+Play [Guess the artist](https://emmafrith.github.io/guess-the-artist/ "Guess the artist") to test your art knowledge.

 I built this quiz as I enjoy art and identifying art based on its style.